Arbaaz-Tanveer/Cricket-Highlight-Generator/README.md

 3. **Boundary Optimization**:
    - Adjusts clip start/end points to align with detected scene changes
    - Creates more natural-looking transitions in the final highlights
-   - Falls back to original boundaries when suitable scene changes aren't available
    - Ensures minimum clip length requirements are maintained

 4. **Combined Multi-Modal Detection**:
    - Integrates enhanced OCR results with audio analysis
-   - Provides the same event detection as Approach 1 but with higher precision
-   - Reduces false positives through better scoreboard localization
+   - Using the signal produced using OCR and audio analysis we detect a possible highlight segement and from around that time stamp we detect the scene change and create a highlight clip.
+   - Then we merge the clips to create the final highlights video same as approach 1.

 ### Other Approaches Explored
-In addition to our main approaches, we explored several alternative methods:
+In addition to our main approaches, we explored several [alternative methods](./code/other_approaches/):

 1. Replay Detection Approach
    - Detects broadcaster replay graphics through template matching and histogram comparison